 California Children's Services (CCS) is a program for children with certain diseases or health problems.
 Through this program, children, and young adults up to 21 years old can get the health care and services they need.
-CCS will connect you with doctors and trained health care professionals who know how to care for your child with special health care needs.
+CCS connects clients with doctors and trained health care professionals who know how to care for the child with their special health care needs.

 Learn more about the program using the resources provided below.
 If you have any additional questions about the program or require assistance, please contact the Sacramento County CCS office at (916) 875-9900.

 - CCS Program Brochure - Caring for Children with Special Medical Needs (English|Spanish)